 It was one of the last cities built and inhabited by the Maya.
-These coastal ruins are some of the most well preserved sites ever found, sitting above a 12-meter cliff overlooking the Caribbean sea.
+These coastal ruins are some of the most well-preserved sites ever found, sitting above a 12-meter cliff overlooking the Caribbean sea.
 What you will find now is a mellow, bohemian-chic stretch of intimate boutique hotels with private beaches that could easily become your new favorite (and relatively inexpensive) place to vacation.

-As the sun sets into a grapefruit pink sky, walking along Tulum’s pristine white sand beaches is a surefire way to recharge and return home inspired.
-Perhaps the next evening you’ll bike alongside the jungle on the main beachside road, sprinkled by torchlit-gourmet restaurants with chandeliers hung from tree branches.
-Venture a bit further and you’ll find more lively spots with cheap, delicious tacos and live music.
+As the sun sets into a grapefruit-pink sky, walking along Tulum’s pristine white sand beaches is a surefire way to recharge and return home inspired.
+Perhaps the next evening, you’ll bike alongside the jungle on the main beachside road, sprinkled by torchlit-gourmet restaurants with chandeliers hung from tree branches.
+Venture a bit further, and you’ll find more lively spots with cheap, delicious tacos and live music.
 The intoxicating scent of copal incense, a Mayan herb used for healing purposes, wafts throughout this beachside stretch of town.

 Tulum sits along the Yucatán Peninsula, which is one large, porous limestone shelf with no visible rivers.
-Instead, a network of underground caves have formed beneath the surface.
-The entrance to these crystal clear freshwater caves are called cenotes – which hold sacred significance to the ancient Mayan civilization.
+Instead, a network of underground caves has formed beneath the surface.
+The entrances to these crystal clear freshwater caves are called cenotes – which hold sacred significance to the ancient Mayan civilization.
 Some cenotes were their main water source, while others were used for sacrifice.
 Offerings were thrown into these pools as a portal to communicate with their gods and ancestors.
 There are well over 6,000 cenotes in the Riviera Maya.